linlabcode/moBamPlot/README.rst

 <https://www.charleslinlab.org>`_ at BCM, initially to create a replacement for `BamPlot <https://github.com/linlabbcm/bamplot>`_.

 This package provides:

-        #.A set of scripts to visualize sequencing data.
+        1. A set of scripts to visualize sequencing data.

-        #.A set of example input and output files.
+        2. A set of example input and output files.

 Installation
 ------------

 ``mobamplot`` can be installed directly from PyPI, but requires that plastid be installed after i.e.::

         $ pip install mobamplot

         $ pip install plastid

 Credits